gardener/gardenctl-v2/docs/usage/targeting.md

 ## Flags

 You can also use target flags to modify the target.
-Using flags, you can set the target with one command
+Using flags, you can set the target with one command.
 ```
 # target shoot
 gardenctl target --garden landscape-dev --project my-project --shoot my-shoot